Obstacle Courses, Rock Walls, and Ninja Warrior Training for LI Kids

 Are your kids doing backflips off of the couch?
 Climbing the bookshelves?
-Sledding down the stairs?
-There are several spots in Nassau and Suffolk counties that offer obstacle training, where your little ninja can test his or her balance, vaulting, tumbling and more.
-So go ahead and let that daredevil of yours try out these indoor courses while keeping your walls scuff mark-free.
+Mattress sledding down the stairs?
+There are several spots in Nassau and Suffolk counties that offer obstacle training, where your little ninja can test his or her balance, vaulting, tumbling, and more.
+So go ahead and let that daredevil of yours try out one of these classes or courses that will keep your walls scuff mark-free.